-Although the typically self-effacing Collingwood would not allow his name to be placed on these volumes, they are indeed his collations and, because his love and understanding of Ruskin and of what he was trying to accomplish, were without par, of all the compendia, these are most representative and, in my view, best.
+Although the typically self-effacing Collingwood would not allow his name to be placed on this pair of volumes, they are indeed his and, because his love and understanding of Ruskin and of what Ruskin was trying to accomplish were without par, of all the compendia, these are most representative and, in my view, best.

 [Collingwood, W. G.] The Ruskin Treasuries (London: George Allen, 1906).

 A series of tiny books (each fits nicely in a shirt pocket or purse), all of which are dedicated to a central theme in Ruskin’s work.
 Edited by Collingwood (who again goes unnoticed in the role), they are quite marvelous, a goodly step above the aphoristic efforts noted above, but not as extended in entry length as the volumes containing “selections.”
 Very hard to find.
 Here are some titles: Ruskin on Liberty and Government; Ruskin on Religion; Ruskin on Wealth; Ruskin on Art.

 Collingwood, W. G., The Ruskin Reader (London: George Allen, 1907).

 A small collection of W. G. C.’s favorites, a distinction that makes them worth reading from the get-go.
 Also, for the only time, we have a collection to which he was willing to affix his name.
 Easy to carry when traveling.